 Light and shade are distributed in accordance with nature’s laws, unlike the amplifiers (too much light) and avoiders (too much shade)

 The artists’ behaviour is similarly open and fresh.
-They probably won’t engage in a long discussion about the intricacies of drawing genitalia (this would be uncomfortable for the others) but they will unashamedly draw the model’s body in all its glory, and equally unashamedly let others see the fruits of their labours.
+They probably won’t engage in a long discussion about the intricacies of drawing genitalia.
+But they will unashamedly draw the model’s body in all its glory.
+And, equally unashamedly, they’ll let others see the fruits of their labours.

 Wherever there is humanity there is sexual shame squirming out sideways in a society desperate to avoid the topic.
 I for one will not avoid it.
 Bring on the next life drawing session.